Notify me

 Watches with an art jewelry influence

-A few recent aesthetic watches have a degree of influence from art jewelry, with its acceptance of complex forms and surfaces as well as a wider range of materials, such as these examples.:
+A few recent aesthetic watches have a degree of influence from art jewellery, with its acceptance of complex forms and surfaces as well as a wider range of materials, such as these examples.:

-The Cartier Crash Tigrée watch has strong art-jewelry influence as well as some fine jewelry influence while retaining conventional watch hands:
+The Cartier Crash Tigrée watch has strong art-jewellery (and surrealist) influences as well as some fine jewellery influence while retaining conventional watch hands:

 The Molnár Fábry Architectural Art Piece: